jewettaij/visfd/README.md

 ## *Alternatives to VISFD*
-Some of the features of VISFD are also available from popular python libraries, including:
-[scikit-image](https://scikit-image.org)
-and
-[scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html).
+Comprehensive libraries for 3-D image processing in python can be found at [scikit-image](https://scikit-image.org) and [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html).
-*(MRC files can be read in python using the [mrcfile](https://mrcfile.readthedocs.io/en/latest/readme.html#basic-usage) module.)*
+*(MRC files can be read into python arrays using the [mrcfile](https://mrcfile.readthedocs.io/en/latest/readme.html#basic-usage) module.)
+But these python libraries currently lack some of VISFD's features for detecting curve and surface geometry, and closed surface segmentation.

 ## programs included with this repository: